Bao-tong/MVUAVRP-OWTCI-instances/README.md

 This repository contains 90 benchmark instances for the multi-vessel and UAV routing problem for offshore wind turbine collaborative inspection.

-The dataset is generated from the locations of the Hornsea 1 offshore wind farm and is divided into small-, medium-, and large-scale instance sets.

 ## Repository structure

 ```text